To analyze the performance of three in-clinic test kits for the detection of

 - Tests performed sequentially.
 Results recorded in results-form + photographic documentation.

 - Aliquot of plasma sent frozen for gold standard iter test (SN and HI) AHDC, Cornell University.

-High rate of false negatives could lead to unnecessary revaccination of dogs.
+A high rate of false negatives could lead to unnecessary revaccination of dogs.

-Why using ?
+Why use ?